< Terug naar resultaten

 • 9

-The exposed coast of the of Snæfellsnes peninsula is the goal for today, and this area has recently been designated a National Park.
-We visit the old church at Budir, one of the most picturesque in the country.
-Sea cliffs at Arnarstapi swarming with birds, to the rocks of Djúpalónssandur and the sites of old shipwrecks in the black basaltic sand.
-Our guide will tell us about the old cod-fishing methods from open boats in the bountiful seas and towering above us is the volcano - Snæfellsjökull.
-Some of the best fisheries are of the peninsula and whales can often be seen from shore on calm days.
-We pass through fishing villages on the peninsula and head to one of the most photographed mountains in Iceland, Mt.
-Kirkjufell.
-After Kirkjufell we head back to the capital.
+The exposed coast of the of Snæfellsnes Peninsula is the goal for today, and this area has recently been designated a national park.
+We visit the old church at Budir, one of the most picturesque in the country; the sea cliffs at Arnarstapi, swarming with birds; the rocks of Djúpalónssandur; and old shipwrecks in black basaltic sand.
+Our guide will tell us about the old cod-fishing methods, while towering above us is the Snæfellsjökull volcano.
+Some of the best fisheries are on the peninsula and whales can often be seen from shore on calm days.
+Finally, we return to our hotel in Reykjavik.
+Accommodation: Hótel Klettur (or similar)

 • 10